Matt Olson Player Props: Braves vs. Marlins

-Matt Olson, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Braxton Garrett on the mound, May 3 at 6:40 PM ET.
+Matt Olson, with a slugging percentage of .400 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Miami Marlins, with Jesus Luzardo on the hill, May 4 at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Marlins.

 Matt Olson Game Info & Props vs. the Marlins